 Born Again Minimalist

 Minimalism is in.
 Stuff is out.
 But what does becoming minimalist mean?
-This blog began in 2012 when, after a divorce and living with my parents for six months with all my stuff in their basement, I realized I had way too much stuff.
+This blog began in 2012 when, after a divorce and living with my parents for six months with all my worldly possessions in their basement, I realized I had way too much stuff.
 I had been accumulating meaningless objects my whole life and was largely focused on how to keep getting more meaningless objects.
-Enter minimalism.

 What minimalism is